Yangtze giant softshell turtle: Reproduction

 The species typically lays between 20 and 80 eggs per clutch, with nesting occurring at night or during the early morning.

 In an attempt to prevent extinction, a fertile female from the Changsha Zoo was transferred to the Suzhou Zoo in 2008 to breed with the only known male in captivity, a 100-year-old individual.
 The move, coordinated by the Wildlife Conservation Society and the Turtle Survival Alliance, involved transporting the female over 1,000 km (600 miles).
 Despite this effort, breeding attempts have largely failed.
 By 2013, six breeding seasons had produced 80 eggs, none of which were viable.

 Artificial insemination was first attempted in 2015.
 While the process successfully fertilized a female, the eggs laid during two clutches were not viable.
 This female died in April 2019 after a subsequent insemination attempt.

 Behaviour

 Despite its large size and distinctive appearance, the Yangtze giant softshell turtle is highly elusive.
 It spends most of its time submerged in deep water and surfaces only briefly to breathe, which complicates efforts to observe or identify wild individuals.
+A study that interviewed former hunters of the species indicates that Yangtze giant softshell turtles had yearly activity cycles similar to that of temperature-zone reptiles, with a prolonged period of winter inactivity and with summertime nesting.